garnser/community.privx/docs/add_host.md

 ## Parameters

-- `hostname`: The hostname of the PrivX instance.
+- `config`: Connection parameters to the PrivX instance.
 - `host_data`: A dictionary containing data about the host.

 ## Examples